CU-Robotics/buff-code/README.md

 ## Install

-Clone the repo to machine
+Clone the repo to your machine

 	git clone git@github.com:/CU-Robotics/buff-code.git